Skip to content

 How long does the battery last?

 Depending on the model, 7 to 10 years.
 Beyond that, mandatory replacement.
 On Cat.
-1, the hydrostatic release unit (HRU) also needs periodic replacement (~2 years).
+1 beacons, the hydrostatic release unit (HRU) must also be replaced periodically (~2 years).

 Can I buy a cheaper beacon abroad?

-You can, but it will often be coded for another country: you'll need to recode it for France and re-register it, otherwise the alert goes to the wrong coordination center.
+You can, but it will often be coded for another country: you'll need to recode it for France and re-register it, otherwise the alert will go to the wrong coordination center.
 The "good deal" comes with risk.

 Transparency — Skysat distributes, codes and provides after-sales service for Ocean Signal and ACR beacons at the Carnac workshop (Morbihan).
-The recommendations in this guide are based on our coding, installation and maintenance practice, not on a supplier data sheet.
-When a simpler solution is enough for your program, we say so.
+The recommendations in this guide are based on our coding, installation and maintenance experience, not on supplier data sheets.
+When a simpler solution is sufficient for your program, we say so.

 Leave A Comment